 What Is Xanax?

 Xanax, which is a central nervous system depressant, falls in the benzodiazepine category of drugs.
-Common but manageable side effects of Xanax or alprazolam include vivid dreams, memory loss, drowsiness, irritability, sweating, dizziness, blurred vision, nausea & vomiting, stuffy nose, and more.
+Common side effects of Xanax or alprazolam include vivid dreams, memory loss, drowsiness, irritability and other changes in mood, sweating, dizziness, blurred vision, nausea and vomiting, stuffy nose, euphoria, dry mouth, and more.

-Xanax is the brand name for alprazolam, a prescription medication that is used to treat anxiety and panic disorders such as GAD (Generalized Anxiety Disorder) and PTSD (Post-Traumatic Stress Disorder).
+Xanax is the brand name for alprazolam, a prescription medication that is used to treat anxiety and panic disorders such as anxiety, generalized anxiety disorder (GAD), and post-traumatic stress disorder (PTSD).
 Since many individuals struggle with anxiety and panic disorders, Xanax is the most commonly prescribed drug in the United States.

 Why People Use Xanax

 Doctors prescribe Xanax to individuals who could benefit from its relaxing and calming properties.
 Since this medication promotes relaxation, it helps calm the body and mind.
 If someone has trouble sleeping, experiences unpleasant thoughts, or struggles with muscle tension or spasms, they could benefit from Xanax as well.
-However, it is important to note that Xanax affects everyone differently and can become dangerous when misused or not taken according to dosage.
+If an individual takes too much of the drug they can become high on Xanax.
+It’s important to note that Xanax affects everyone differently and can be dangerous when misused or abused.
+The best way to take Xanax is according to the prescription.
 Since taking a high dose of Xanax can be potentially fatal, doctors usually start prescribing it at low doses to see how the patient’s body handles the medication.

 How To Take Xanax

 Alprazolam comes in multiple forms.
-You may find Xanax in the form of a tablet, an extended release tablet, an orally disintegrating tablet, or a concentrated liquid solution.
-The liquid is typically administered with a dropper, whereas tablets are usually taken by mouth with or without food.
-Tablets should be swallowed whole with water and should not be chewed or crushed.
-However, individuals who misuse or abuse Xanax may take it in a different way.
+You can find Xanax in the form of a tablet, an extended-release tablet, an orally disintegrating tablet, or a concentrated liquid solution.
+The liquid is typically administered with a dropper, whereas tablets are usually taken by mouth either with or without food.
+Tablets should be swallowed whole with water and should not be chewed or crushed into powdered Xanax.
+However, individuals who misuse or abuse Xanax may take it in a different way like snorting.

 Using Xanax Safely

-Xanax can definitely be beneficial if it is used responsibly and according to prescription.
-This drug should not be snorted and should not be combined with any other depressants, including alcohol, or any other drugs.
-Tell your doctor if you have an allergic reaction or are taking any additional medications, including birth control.
-Also, alert your doctor if you experience any side effects of Xanax for more than three weeks.
-Withdrawal may occur if you suddenly stop taking Xanax.
+Xanax can be beneficial if it’s used responsibly.
+The best way to take Xanax is according to the prescription.
+This drug shouldn’t be snorted because of the dangers and negative effects of snorting Xanax.
+And it shouldn’t be combined with any other depressants, including alcohol or any other drugs.
+It’s important to tell your doctor if you have an allergic reaction or are taking any additional medications, including birth control.
+Also, you should let your doctor know if you experience any side effects of Xanax for more than three weeks.
+Additionally, withdrawal may occur if you suddenly stop taking Xanax.
+After stopping Xanax, withdrawal symptoms may last up to 12 months (or even longer).
+Some symptoms include anxiety, depression, memory issues, trouble sleeping, ringing in your ears, a burning feeling, or a crawling sensation under your skin.

 Sources